Spelling at Whiteknights

-At Whiteknights, we have been using the Read, Write Inc. Spelling programme to teach spelling from Years 3-6 (this will also include Year 2 from Spring Term 2018).
+At Whiteknights, we have been using the Read, Write Inc. Spelling programme to teach spelling from Years 2-6.
 This is an interactive and engaging programme which teaches children the rules and patterns of spelling; there is also a focus on irregular spelling patterns which need to be memorised.
 Pupils are taught spelling in a daily session of approximately 15 minutes.

 To ensure that all children have a firm foundation for spelling, each year group will begin by learning the previous year’s programme in addition to the current year (for example: Year 4 will be taught the Year 3 and Year 4 spelling programme this year).

 Memorising spelling for a weekly spelling test can be stressful, and often children are unable to apply accurate spelling of these words to their writing.
 Because spelling is taught and rehearsed daily, children will not be given lists of spellings to learn for a test.
 Instead, children will have a list of personalised spellings for them to practise each week.
 Their ability to spell these words accurately will be checked during a weekly ‘Log and Learn’ session.
 Any spellings that the pupil is not yet confident in will be ‘carried over’ to the next week’s spelling list; when a pupil is confident with the spelling of a word, that word will be replaced by a new word on their spelling list.